jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/notes/Normal subgroups.md

 We denote that $N$ is normal in $G$ by $N \trianglelefteq G$.

-Basically, if the group was abelian, we could easily avoid all of this struggle just as easily as we did with [[Quotient spaces|quotient spaces]], but because it's not, we have to settle for normality — the next best thing.
+Basically, if the group was abelian, we could easily avoid all of this struggle just as easily as we did with [[Linear algebra done right --- ladr/notes/Quotients spaces|quotient spaces]], but because it's not, we have to settle for normality — the next best thing.

 ### Quotient groups